Industry Insights: Label-Free Packaging Trends in 2022

 Label-free 100% Recycled PET Bottles

 In November 2021, Coca-Cola was named the world’s largest corporate polluter for the fourth time.
-Following the news, Coca-Cola debuted in South Korea with a label-free PET bottle called “Coca-Cola Contour Label-Free,” improving recyclability by eliminating plastic bottles labels.
+Following the news, Coca-Cola debuted in South Korea with a label-free PET bottle called “Coca-Cola Contour Label-Free” to improve recyclability by eliminating plastic bottles labels.
 The new product was sold online in boxes of 24 bottles X 370 ml.

 Label-free PET Bottles Marketing Communication

 According to a survey conducted by Ipsos, 72% of American consumers say their purchase decision is influenced by packaging design.
-For example, bottle labels can convey canny marketing messages through colors, slogans, or bottle shapes.
-Because of these elements, consumers choose your product instead of the competition.
+For example, custommers prefer to choose bottle labels that can convey canny marketing messages through colors, slogans, or bottle shapes.

 Then, how to promote a “naked bottle” design?